gollabharadwaj/Voice_Assistant/README.md

 # Rolex - Personal Voice Assistant
-Rolex is a Python-based voice assistant that performs a variety of tasks through speech recognition.
-It uses speech_recognition, pyttsx3, and pywhatkit to listen to user commands and execute actions such as:

-> Playing music on YouTube
-> Providing current time and date
-> Searching Wikipedia
-> Telling jokes
-> Opening popular websites like Google, YouTube, Spotify, Netflix, and more
-> Browsing mail, maps, and social media
-> Personalized commands (e.g., interacting with specific sites) This project showcases voice-controlled automation, integrating various Python libraries for a seamless experience.
+Rolex is a Python-based voice assistant designed to execute user commands through voice recognition.
+By leveraging libraries such as speech_recognition, pyttsx3, pywhatkit, and webbrowser, Rolex can interact with users and automate a variety of tasks.
+It can play music on YouTube, report the current time and date, search Wikipedia for quick information, and even tell jokes.
+In addition, Rolex can open popular websites and applications such as Google, YouTube, Spotify, Netflix, and LinkedIn, as well as services like Gmail, Google Maps, and WhatsApp Web.

+With custom commands integrated, Rolex is a versatile tool for improving productivity, showcasing the potential of voice-controlled automation.
+This project demonstrates the use of speech recognition technology combined with automation in Python to create an interactive personal assistant.